BiBiServ/bibigrid/README.md

 Future versions will support additional cloud providers.

 BiBiGrid uses Ansible to configure standard Ubuntu 22.04/24.04 LTS cloud images.
-Depending on your configuration BiBiGrid can set up an HCP cluster for grid computing (Slurm Workload Manager, a shared filesystem (on local discs and attached volumes), a cloud IDE for writing, running and debugging (Theia Web IDE) and many more.
+Depending on your configuration BiBiGrid can set up an on demand HCP cluster for grid computing (Slurm Workload Manager, a shared filesystem (on local discs and attached volumes), a cloud IDE for writing, running and debugging (Theia Web IDE) and many more.